 When I first wrote this blog a year or two ago, I asked you if going into this season, you would be better than you were last season.
 But this year, I want to rephrase that into two questions:

-Regardless of whether you have a season or not or whether the summer shapes up the way we’d like, – will you enter this next chapter better than the last?
+Regardless of whether you have a season or not or whether the year shapes up the way we’d like, – will you enter this next chapter better than the last?